georgeiliadis91/apodimoi-thesis/README.md

 to run application

-go to the backend path and run: docker-compose up
+#### go to the backend path and run:

+docker-compose up

+after a minute or two you should be able to see the admin panel at port 1337.

+The credentials are on the Excel Sheet

-go to the front end path and run: npm run dev
+#### go to the front end path and run:

+npm run dev

 to run it on development mode.

+Frontend should launch a local dev server at port 3000